Free Things to Do in Czech Republic

 Get outside and explore without spending a dime.

-Bohemian Switzerland Hiking Free
+Bohemian Switzerland Trail Free

-Divoká Šárka Natural Pool Free
+Divoká Šárka Swimming Free

 Budget-Friendly Extras